 How We Treat

-If you are experiencing hip pain WAV PT can help!
-When you come in for your Initial Evaluation we will do a thorough investigation to determine what is going on and then develop a Plan of Care that will consist of Manual Therapy to relieve chronic tensions in the soft tissue along with joint manipulation to allow for increased mobility and pain relief.
+If you are experiencing hip or knee pain WAV PT can help!
+When you come in for your Initial Evaluation we will do a thorough investigation to determine the cause of the pain and then develop a Plan of Care that will consist of Manual Therapy to relieve chronic tensions in the soft tissue along with joint manipulation to allow for increased mobility and pain relief.
 We will also be using the Gyrotonic Method to increase strength, mobility, and improve movement patterns to allow you to return to an improved level of function free of pain.